rom-rb/rom-rb.org/source/4.0/learn/sql/index.html.md

-These drivers have not been documented because their use is fairly uncommon however they should work and documentation for connecting with each of these drivers can be found in Sequels
+These drivers have not been documented because their use is fairly uncommon however they should work and documentation for connecting with each of these drivers can be found in Sequel's
 [Opening Databases](http://sequel.jeremyevans.net/rdoc/files/doc/opening_databases_rdoc.html)
 document.